jsobel1/WikiCitationHistoRy/README.md

 	get_article_info_table("Zeitgeber")

-To export the history of a page in an xlsx format:
+To export the history (or a wikipedia table) of one or more pages in an xlsx format:

 	write_wiki_history_to_xlsx(Zeitgeber_history,"Zeitgeber")